 - Record your results

-Each day, write the date and your reps for each set.
+Each day, write the date and record your reps for each set.
 I write my results in my journal.
 That way you can track your progress.

 It’s really great to see the increase in reps week by week.